couchbaselabs/node-ottoman/README.md

 # Ottoman.js (Node.js ODM for Couchbase)

 Ottoman is a ODM built for Couchbase and Node.js.
-It is designed to remove all of the boilerplate neccessary to build Node.js apps with Couchbase.
+It is designed to remove all of the boilerplate necessary to build Node.js apps with Couchbase.

 [![Build Status](https://api.travis-ci.org/couchbaselabs/node-ottoman.png)](https://travis-ci.org/couchbaselabs/node-ottoman)